kazabooboo/gizra.com/_posts/2013-06-30-dekyll-drupal-on-jekyll.md

 I was pleasantly surprised to see more than 20 people in the BoF (Birds of Feather) session.
 I had a vision of what I wanted but I still didn't have the elevator pitch for it.
 The discussion we had helped sharpen the way I can explain that vision.
 To quote Steve Persch (@stevector)

-> When I heared your idea I thought it's crazy.
+> When I heard your idea I thought it's crazy.
 After the BoF I still thought it's crazy... but!

 Before diving into Dekyll, let's understand what are the problems that it tries to solve.